edmundackah/SortManager/README.md

 To run the application the repository can be downloaded from GitHub as a zip file or using a Git command.
 The code can then be imported into IntelliJ as a new project.

 Running the `ConsoleApp` class will produce the terminal sorting program and `JavaFxApp` will produce the GUI.
-Alternatively if you are only interested in the GUI it accessed as a .jar file from the release section of this repository.

 ## 5. Acknowledgements <a name="Acknowledgements"></a>